bezosonfleek/AWS-Cloud-Projects/Cloud-Migration/README.md

 Go to the Options tab, double-click Boot Order, check the box for scsi0, and drag it to the absolute top of the boot priority list.

 Storage Warning Note: When verifying this imported disk inside the Proxmox inventory tabs, the virtual hardware configuration will read 3.5 GiB despite the download file measuring only 627 MiB.
 This is completely normal behavior.
 The 627 MiB file is a compressed, thin-provisioned archive for easy delivery; the 1st layer block translation extracts it instantly to its uncompressed, actual OS framework.

+**Secondary Storage Allocation for `03-database-srv` and `04-shared-storage`:** Once these VMs are cloned and running, navigate to their respective **Hardware** tabs, click **Add**, and select **Hard Disk**.
+Set the Bus/Device to **SCSI**.
+As with the primary disk, leave **Discard** and **SSD Emulation** unchecked for HDD-backed storage pools to preserve native mechanical elevator scheduling.
+Allocate an appropriately sized secondary data drive to each node.
+This keeps all heavy transactional write paths (database data files, NFS exports) isolated from the OS disk, preventing I/O contention and simplifying snapshot management.

 ### Step 5: Finalize & Convert